shadow578/hc32f460-documentation-and-sdk/aquila_v101_v102/mainboard/mods/tmc_stepper_control.md

-if one stepper driver shows all registers as all zeros, double-check your wiring. additionally, double-check that the used pins are actually not connected to anything else (different revisions may differ here).
+if one stepper driver shows all registers as all zeros, double-check your wiring. additionally, double-check that the used pins are actually not connected to anything else (different revisions may differ here). if everything seems right, try different values for `TMC_BAUD_RATE`.
+Lower values may help with signal integrity issues, while higher values can help with the stepper drivers having issues detecting that there's a UART signal present.
+19200 baud should be a good starting point.

 ## Disclaimer